cloudfoundry/routing-release/README.md

   instances: 0
 ```

-### Load Balancer Requirements for TCP Routing
+### Load Balancer requirements for TCP routing

+If you are deploying routing-release to an environment that requires high availability, a load balancer is required to front the TCP routers.
+The HAProxy job that comes with cf-release does not fulfill this requirement.
+If you are using a load balancer for this purpose, you must configure it to forward a range of ports to the TCP routers, and also to periodically healthcheck them.
+If high-availability is not required you can skip this section and allocate a public IP to a single TCP router instance.

+For more on high availability, see [High Availability](#high-availability).

 #### Ports

-For environments where high-availability is required, a load balancer is
-required in front of the TCP routers.
-These load balancers must be configured
-to forward requests for a range of ports to the TCP routers.
-The HAProxy job
-that comes with cf-release does not support this behavior.
-If high-availability
-is not required you can skip this section and allocate a public IP to a single
-TCP router instance.

 Choose how many TCP routes you'd like to offer.
 For each TCP route, a port must
 be opened on your load balancer.
 Configure your load balancer to forward the